cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 - **Decision-making with accountability**: Code reviews, design discussions, ADRs.
 Points where someone can say "wait, that doesn't fit our model" and actually be heard.
 - **Human relationships and solidarity**: The trust that makes you ask a teammate for help instead of flailing alone.
 The camaraderie that makes you _want_ the team to succeed.

-These aren't just nice-to-haves.
-They're the machinery through which _theory gets built and transmitted_.
+These things are pretty much the machinery through which _theory gets built and transmitted_.
 Naur's insight was about individual understanding, but that understanding doesn't exist in a vacuum.
 It lives in the institution—in the conversations, the reviews, the mentoring, the shared struggle of building something together.

 ## The Three Ways AI Degrades Institutions